 Officer Simmons and Officer Sawyers walked to the well and observed a 95 year old male that had fallen into the well.
 The officers learned that he fell into the well approximately 2 ½ hours before they located him.
 He was wedged in the well house and had his leg wrapped around a ladder, preventing him from moving.
 The officers called for EMS and Fire personnel.
 Officer Simmons and Officers Sawyers were able to extract him from the well house.
 It was later discovered he suffered a heart attack while in the well house.

 Upon further investigation Officer Sawyers and Officer Simmons located his wife in the residence.
 It was obvious that she was not able to care for herself.
 Family members were notified and responded to the residence.

 As a result of their teamwork and collaborative efforts these officers exhibited the “One Team” attitude that is a testament to the Service Excellence mission of the Winston-Salem Police Department and the City of Winston-Salem.

 Barry D. Rountree

 Friday, September 12, 2014 - Medal of Merit

-Chief Rountree will present the Winston-Salem Police Department's Medal of Merit to Police Officers Christopher L. Carleton, Samuel P. Johnson, and Ryan W. Westmoreland on Friday, September 12 at 3:30 p. m. in the Public Safety Center Auditorium.
+Chief Rountree presented the Winston-Salem Police Department's Medal of Merit to Police Officers Christopher L. Carleton, Samuel P. Johnson, and Ryan W. Westmoreland on Friday, September 12, at 3:30 p. m. in the Public Safety Center Auditorium.

 During the early morning hours of July 31, 2014, Officer Carleton was flagged down by a motorist who wanted to report seeing an unconscious female in the parking lot of June Avenue.
 The motorist further reported he observed this female being carried from the parking lot into an apartment.
 The motorist was concerned for her welfare.